El juego de la vida

-El juego de la vida (English: The game of life) is a Mexican telenovela produced by Roberto Gómez Fernández and Giselle Gonález Salgado for Televisa.
+El juego de la vida (English: The game of life) is a Mexican telenovela produced by Roberto Gómez Fernández and Giselle González Salgado for Televisa.
 It premiered on November 12, 2001 and ended on June 28, 2002.

 Sara Maldonado and Valentino Lanús star as protagonists; Ana Layevska, Margarita Magaña, Ingrid Martz, and Jackie García star as co-protagonists, while Raquel Pankowsky, Cristián Seri, Rodrigo Mejía, Maki Soler, and Raúl Araiza starred as antagonists.
+The series was also the first Mexican telenovela to air over-the-air in Japan, with a dubbed airing on the Kyoto Broadcasting System in Kyoto Prefecture in 2004.

 Plot

 Lorena, the more focused of the group, is a cute girl with a good heart.
 When she returns to school, Lorena's longtime boyfriend, Mariano, leaves her after he confesses that he loves her supposed best friend Tania.

 Lorena runs home crying, and when she crosses the street, she clashes with Juan Carlos Domínguez, who falls in love with her at first sight.

 Paulina, is a beautiful, sweet girl with a good heart, but also suffers from the death of her mother, who is actually alive, but her father and her aunt make her believe she died.
 Paulina's father shows little interest in her.

 Fernanda is a wild shrinking girl who does not believe in love and can't control her nerves sometimes.

 Daniela is a young innocent girl who gets her heart broken by her boyfriend Tono who suffers from a car accident and goes blind.
 Tono doesn’t want Daniela to spend her life suffering and looking out for him so he ends up breaking up with her.